guidovossen/mmm/instructions/marketing-flyer-instructions.md

 - **ANALYZE** the educational program to determine its field/industry
 - **MATCH** the color logically to the profession and industry context
 - **AVOID** inappropriate combinations (e.g., bright/playful colors for serious/formal professions)
-- Choose colors that logically match the profession
-- Consider industry associations and visual psychology
-- **APPLY** the selected color consistently throughout the template
-- Choose colors that logically match the profession
 - Consider industry associations and visual psychology
 - **APPLY** the selected color consistently throughout the template